Mathias-SantAnna/PokeCards/README.md

     - Closed the web page with best one of the  fields stuffed out, showed that on reloading the participant data modal remains released.
     - Confirmed that the modal will now no longer near and indicators are given to manual the participant to fill out each fields.
     - Chose call and pokemon from the three choices, closed the modal with out hitting submit, showed that the modal is released once more on reloading the web page.
-    - Hovered my mouse over every factor of the participant data modal to test that every one the applicable descriptions for display screen readers had been displaying up.
+    - Hovered my mouse over every factor of the participant data modal to test that every one the applicable Stories for display screen readers had been displaying up.

 2. Scoreboard
     1. Player info display